avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 Q1.
 What information about the rabies virus sequence (NCBI accession NC\_001542) can you obtain from its annotations in the NCBI Sequence Database?
     What does it say in the DEFINITION and ORGANISM fields of its NCBI record?

-xxx
+    Note: rabies virus is the virus responsible for `rabies <http://www.who.int/rabies/en/>`_, which is classified by the WHO as a neglected tropical disease.

 Q2.
-What were the nucleotide sequences published in *Nature* volume 460, page 352?
-    What are their accession numbers in the NCBI Sequence Database?
+How many nucleotide sequences are there from the bacterium *Chlamydia trachomatis* in the NCBI Sequence Database?
+    Note: the bacterium *Chlamydia trachomatis* is responsible for causing `trachoma <http://www.who.int/blindness/causes/priority/en/index2.html>`_, which is classified by the WHO as a neglected tropical disease.

 Q3.
-How many nucleotide sequences are there from the bacterium *Chlamydia trachomatis* in the NCBI Sequence Database?
+How many nucleotide sequences are there from the bacterium *Chlamydia trachomatis* in the *RefSeq* part of the NCBI Sequence Database?

-    Remember to type **"Chlamydia trachomatis"** including the inverted commas.
+xxx
 Q4.
-How many nucleotide sequences are there from the bacterium *Chlamydia trachomatis* in the *RefSeq* part of the
-    NCBI Sequence Database?

-Q5.
 How many nucleotide sequences were submitted to NCBI by Matthew Berriman?
     Note that the name of the person who submitted a sequence is stored in the author field of the NCBI record, as is the name of people who published papers on the sequence.
 There may be more than one